Harmful Negative Effects Of Stress And Trauma

-Exercise is essential for better overall health and is also effective in stress management.
+Exercise is essential for better overall health and effective healthy stress response management.
 It’s important to pick an activity you enjoy so you can stick with it.

 Effects Of Stress On The Brain

-Chronic stress can shrink your hippocampus and wipe out your short-term memory.
+An unhealthy stress response can shrink your hippocampus and destroy your short-term memory.
 The hippocampus is the part of your brain that plays a major role in memory and learning.

 These changes can lead to decreased spatial and verbal memory abilities.
 These negative changes in the amygdala and hippocampus can result in decreased decision-making and processing abilities and difficulty learning.